nytimes/covid-19-data/SampleNbsAndScripts/README.md

 ## Description
 This directory contains several sample notebooks and py files.
-The main, source of truth, file is myanalysis_plotly.py.
-The other ones also likely run, but are older.
+The main, source of truth, file is myanalysis_plotly.py. myanalysis_plotly.ipynb is often regenerated from the output of the py file run to enable real-world testing of VS Code notebook support.

 ## Packages needed
 * pandas